syntasso/kratix/samples/easy-app/README.md

 - [Nginx-ingress](https://github.com/syntasso/kratix-marketplace/tree/main/nginx-ingress)
 - [Postgres](https://github.com/syntasso/kratix-marketplace/tree/main/postgresql)
-- [Deployment](../deployment/) (which deploys the sample application to the Worker Cluster with the configured ingress)
+- [Deployment](../deployment/) (which deploys the sample application to the Destination with the configured ingress)

 The following fields are configurable: